-In this tutorial I will show you how to check the Betaflight firmware target for your flight controller.
-Different FC might use different Betaflight firmware targets. if you flash the wrong firmware to your FC, you could “brick” the board and unable to connect or flash it again.
+In this tutorial I will show you how to check the Betaflight firmware target and version of your flight controller.
+Different FC might use different Betaflight firmware targets, if you flash the wrong firmware to your FC, you could “brick” the board and unable to connect or flash it again.

 Although it’s possible to fix “bricked” FC as it’s only a software issue, but it’s inconvenient all the same.